aramich100/COMP472_A1/README.md

 - Confusion Matrix: [ [ 868 362 ] [ 318 835 ]]

 We can see that the Naive Bayes algorithm held the highest accuracy while compared to the Decision Tree.
-This is due to the fact that the Decision Tree is a discriminative model, whereas the Niave Bayes is a generative model.
-Given out data set, the Naive Bayes is best suited for the hisghest accuracy.
+This is due to the fact that the Decision Tree is a discriminative model, whereas the Naive Bayes is a generative model.
+Given our data set, the Naive Bayes is best suited for the highest accuracy.